barispetek/barispetekwebsite/README.md

-# Barış Petek - Kişisel Portföy Sitesi
+# Barış Petek - Personal Portfolio Website

-Bu proje, React ve Bootstrap kullanılarak geliştirilmiş kişisel bir portföy sitesidir.
-Barış Petek'in yazılım geliştirme alanındaki becerilerini, projelerini ve iletişim bilgilerini tanıtmak amacıyla hazırlanmıştır.
+This is a personal portfolio website developed using React and Bootstrap.
+It was built to showcase my software development skills, selected projects, and contact information in a clean and modern interface.

-## ✨ Özellikler
+## ✨ Features

-- Mobil uyumlu (responsive) tasarım
+- Fully responsive design
-- React + Bootstrap ile modern arayüz
+- Modern UI built with React and Bootstrap
-- Projeler kart yapısıyla sunulur
-- Backend ve sistem becerilerini vurgulayan deneyim bölümü
-- İletişim bilgileri ve sosyal medya bağlantıları
+- Projects displayed as interactive cards
+- Experience section highlighting backend & system skills
+- Contact information and social media links
-- Hover efektli kart animasyonları
+- Hover animations on project cards
-- Açılışta animasyonlu giriş efekti
+- Animated intro on page load

-## 🛠️ Kullanılan Teknolojiler
+## 🛠️ Technologies Used

 - React
 - React Bootstrap
 - HTML & CSS
 - Framer Motion